marsanow/Statistical-Learning/README.md

 # Statistical-Learning

-Exercises for ISLR: Introduction to Statistical Learning with Applications in R
+Exercises for ISLR: Introduction to Statistical Learning with Applications in R.